Harshitha-MG17/Harshitha-MG17/README.md

 # 💫 About Me:
-Hi there, I'm Harshitha M G 👋<br><br>Motivated MCA student at PES University with strong foundations in Java, web development, and the MERN stack.
+Hi there, I'm Harshitha M G 👋<br><br>Motivated MCA student at PES University with good foundations in Java, web development, and the MERN stack.
 Hands-on experience through academic projects involving full-stack development, databases, and problem-solving.
 A collaborative team player seeking an entry-level backend or full-stack role to grow as a software professional.
 <br><br>💻 About Me<br><br>💼 Currently focused on full-stack web development through academic and personal projects, while also working on AI/ML-based applications.<br>🌱 Actively learning modern web technologies, backend architecture, authentication mechanisms, and machine learning concepts.
 <br>🚀 My goal is to grow as a full-stack developer and build reliable, user-centric web applications, integrating intelligent features where applicable.